lyz-code/blue-book/docs/galas_2025.md

 his system with friends who faced similar challenges, it went viral.
 Just a few years later, to his astonishment, Bullet Journaling is a global movement.
 The Bullet Journal Method is about much more than organizing your notes and to-do lists.
-It\'s about what Carroll calls
-\"intentional living\": weeding out distractions and focusing your time and energy in pursuit of what\'s truly meaningful, in both your work and your personal life.
-It\'s about spending more time with what you care about, by working on fewer things.
+It's about what Carroll calls "intentional living": weeding out distractions and focusing your time and energy in pursuit of what's truly meaningful, in both your work and your personal life.
+It's about spending more time with what you care about, by working on fewer things.
 Carroll wrote this book for frustrated list-makers, overwhelmed multitaskers, and creatives who need some structure.
-Whether you\'ve used a Bullet Journal for years or have never seen one before, The Bullet Journal Method will help you go from passenger to pilot of your own life.
+Whether you've used a Bullet Journal for years or have never seen one before, The Bullet Journal Method will help you go from passenger to pilot of your own life.